ambonvik/cimba/docs/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before we go there, we will clean up a few rough edges.
 The compiler keeps warning us about unused function arguments.
-That is not unusual with Cimba, since we often do not need all arguments to event and process functions.
-We will inform the compiler (and human readers of the code) that this is intentional.
+Unused arguments is not unusual with Cimba, since we often do not need all arguments to event and process functions.
+However, we do not want to turn off the warning altogether, but will inform the compiler (and human readers of the code) that this is intentional by using the ``cmb_unused()``
+macro:

 .. code-block:: c